-Sufficient time will be given for parents make payments for excursions/incursions.
-Reminders will be provided to remind them of the final date for payment.
-Children whose payments have not been finalised by this date may not be able to attend the excursion/incursion unless other arrangements have been with the Principal.
+Sufficient time (at least 6 weeks- see parent payment policy) will be given for parents make payments for excursions/incursions.
+Reminders will be provided to remind them of the final payment date.
+Children whose payments have not been finalised by this date may not be able to attend the excursion/incursion unless other arrangements have been made with the Principal.

-Only students who have displayed sensible, reliable behaviour at school will be invited to participate in school excursions.
-Parents will be notified if their child is in danger of losing their invitation to participate in an excursion for poor behaviour at school.
-The decision to exclude a student from an excursion will be made by the Principal in consultation with the classroom teacher.
+Only students who have displayed behaviour in accordance with our School Values at school will be invited to participate in school excursions.
+Parents will be notified in advance if their child is behaving in such a way that means it would be too dangerous or unpredictable to allow their child to participate in an excursion.
+Risk assessments will be completed, and then the decision to exclude a student from an excursion will be made by the Principal in consultation with the classroom teacher.
+If a student must be excluded from an excursion/incursion, alternative arrangements must be made by the school for the student at school for the duration of the excursion.

-Only students who have at least a 90% attendance rate (unless they have a medical certificate or extenuating circumstances) will be invited to attend the excursion.
-If attendance is close to or below 90% teachers will contact parents and negotiate on an individual basis to try and ensure all students attend excursions.

 If an incursion or excursion needs a cheque on or before the day, submit a request to the Business Manager one week prior to excursions/incursions.

-The excursion/incursion coordinator is responsible for writing details in the office diary and placing a photocopy of the approved Excursion or Incursion Request Form in the Excursion Folder in the Office with any relevant documentation and organisation.
+The excursion/incursion coordinator is responsible for writing details in the office diary and adding the incursion/ excursion to schools events calendar on Sentral and placing a photocopy of the approved Excursion or Incursion Request Form in the Excursion Folder in the Office with any relevant documentation and organisation.

 Yard duty must be swapped.
 Teachers can organise specialist swaps on excursion days, but joint agreement must be reached by consultation with other staff members and the specialist concerned.
 An amended specialist timetable may need to be created.
-All swaps must be emailed to the Principal and Assistant Principal to place on the Daily Drum.
+All swaps must be emailed to the Assistant Principal/Daily org staff member to place on Sentral.

-Satisfactory arrangements must be made for students not attending excursions.
+Satisfactory arrangements must be made by classroom teachers for students not attending excursions.

 Where a whole school excursion leaves the school unoccupied, the regional office must be contacted by telephone.

-Relevant details about School Council approved excursions should be provided to the Department’s Emergency and Security Management Branch using the online notification form available at: www.eduweb.vic.gov.au/forms/school/sal/enteractivity.asp This notification should be provided at least three weeks prior to the activity.
+Relevant details of approved excursions should be provided to the Department using the Student Activity Locator using the online notification form available at https://partner.eduweb.vic.gov.au/sites/sal#/ This notification should be provided at least three weeks prior to the activity.

 All excursion groups must be accompanied by at least two adults (1:20).
 In addition to teachers employed by the Department of Education or the school council, excursion staff may include other adults on a volunteer or paid worker basis such as parents/guardians, school services officers, community members, specialist instructors, campsite staff and trainee teachers.
 All approved excursion staff can be included in the staff–student ratio.